10,000 streetlights procured for MMDAs to light up Greater Accra

 More than 10,000 streetlights have been procured for onward distribution to all 29 Metropolitan, Municipal and District Assemblies (MMDAs) in the Greater Accra Region to light up communities as part of efforts to reduce the incidence of night robberies and thefts.

-The meeting was in line with the Regional Security Council’s (REGSEC’s) obligation geared towards strengthening a decentralized system of governance, deepening popular participation and harmonizing plans and programmes to achieve the overall development of the region.
+The meeting was in line with the Regional Security Council’s (REGSEC’s) obligation geared towards strengthening decentralised system of governance, deepening popular participation and harmonising plans and programmes to achieve the overall development of the region.

 It was attended by Metropolitan, Municipal and District Chief Executives, representatives from the Regional House of Chiefs, Members of Parliament (MPs) Presiding Members of the various Assemblies and Heads of Departments.

-On measures to improve sanitation, Mr Quartey tasked the Assemblies to ensure the deployment of a systematic approach to sensitize residents, corporate organizations and community members on their roles and responsibilities in waste management.
+On measures to improve sanitation, Mr Quartey tasked the Assemblies to ensure the deployment of a systematic approach to sensitise residents, corporate organisations and community members on their roles and responsibilities in waste management.

-“Let me emphasize here and now that without strict enforcement of the bye-laws we cannot achieve much so the prosecution unit of the assemblies should sharpen their skills for action,” Mr Quartey added.
+“Let me emphasise here and now that without strict enforcement of the bye-laws we cannot achieve much so the prosecution unit of the assemblies should sharpen their skills for action,” Mr Quartey added.

 On health, Mr Quartey expressed concern about rising COVID-19 cases in the region and advised residents to strictly adhere to the protective protocols.